 Starkman’s diagnosis of journalism hamsterization was profoundly environmental.
 “Journalists will tell you that where once newsroom incentives rewarded more deeply reported stories, now incentives skew toward work that can be turned around quickly and generate a bump in Web traffic,” he wrote.

 The ‘FON-gurus’ did not arrange the change in newsroom incentives.
 Clay Shirky, Jeff Jarvis, Dan Gillmor, and Jay Rosen, along with Dean Starkman himself, are among the most prominent thinkers of the early digital era.
 Nevertheless it was not they who turned the previously parceled content production into the streamed content production, with the rolling deadlines, and the quantum of media content being reduced to the size of news bits that tend to become news baits.

 The morphological unfitness of the journalistic parcellation of content for better flow in the stream also has an economic dimension.

 The quantization of content into news bits creates a paradox that is interesting, yet lethal for good-old journalism.
-An editor seeks to lure readers by making articles’ announcements more attractive and loading them with the most significant information and all the juiciest details from the original articles.
+An editor seeks to lure readers by making articles’ snippets on social media more attractive and loading them with the most significant information and all the juiciest details from the original articles.
 Ironically, however, the more attractive the teaser, the more information it carries, thus there is less need for readers to actually follow the link and read the entire article on the media org’s website.